immutability-io/consul-terraform/README.md

 This project is a development exercise in building a HashiCorp [Consul](https://consul.io) cluster in AWS using HashiCorp [Terraform] (https://terraform.io), [Packer](https://www.packer.io) and [Vault](https://vaultproject.io).
 I have a Slack channel for this repository.
 Please comment on [this issue](https://github.com/Immutability-io/consul-terraform/issues/7) to get an invite to the channel.

-The first thing we do is bring up a HashiCorp [Vagrant](https://www.vagrantup.com/) box.
+The first thing we do is bring up a HashiCorp [Vagrant](https://www.vagrantup.com/) box (`vagrant up`).
 This will install a few things:

 * Python 2.7.12
 * Packer 0.10.1